 Han Chen has studied with Yoheved Kaplinsky, Wha Kyung Byun, and Ursula Oppens at The Juilliard School, New England Conservatory, and CUNY Graduate Center.
 He is a Steinway Artist and is represented by Black Tea Music.

-Alex Ross, classical music critic of The New Yorker, who selected Mr. Chen's Naxos disc of the Ligeti Études and Capriccios as a "Notable Classical Recording of 2023," characterized him as follows:
+Alex Ross, classical music critic of The New Yorker, who selected Mr. Chen's disc of the Ligeti Études and Capriccios as a "Notable Classical Recording of 2023," characterized him as follows:

 The Taiwanese pianist Han Chen, a noted interpreter of the Ligeti Études and other modernist repertory, has made a blistering album of the [Liszt] opera transcriptions.— The New Yorker, September 4, 2023

-…a marathon of canonical music and new works that displayed exquisite programming, stupendous technique, and forward-thinking expansion of classical music's best traditions.— I Care If You Listen, September 28, 2023
+…marathon of canonical music and new works that displayed exquisite programming, stupendous technique, and forward-thinking expansion of classical music's best traditions.— I Care If You Listen, September 28, 2023

 Oxygenated by powerful intellectual bellows and endowed with muscular forearms, Chen didn't just hammer Beethoven's formidably relentless and ever-modern challenge to pianists and listeners; with fire and tempering plunges he alternately annealed, welded, sintered, and sensitively stretched the well-wrought iron into impressive curls and shapely forms.
 His carefully plotted interpretations conveyed nuance and compelling gesture through very well-graduated colorations and dynamics from white hot to warmly glowing.
 No two repeated chords sounded the same.
 Chen's Beethoven seemed to anticipate Berg and Ligeti on this night.— The Boston Musical Intelligencer, August 19, 2023